 establishment of the People's Republic of Azerbaijan.

-The Romanovs' dynasty was overthrown in Russia in February of 1917.
+The Romanovs dynasty was overthrown in Russia in February of 1917.
 The Temporary government which came to power created a Special Committee for the South Caucasus after the overthrow.
 However, the government could not rule long.
 The South Caucasus Deputies elected to the Assembly of Entrepreneurs were not able to come to Petrograd and Moscow due to the revolution of October 1917.
-They established the highest governmental body- Transcaucasian Seym, in other words, the Transcaucasia Parliament in Tbilisi February 14, 1918.
+They established the highest governmental body- Transcaucasian Seym, in other words, the Transcaucasia Parliament in Tbilisi on February 14, 1918.

 The Muslim Fraction of the Transcaucasia Seym was represented by 44 deputies that got the vote of more than 1 million Turkic-Muslim and Azerbaijani voters of the entire Caucasus during the elections to the Assembly of Entrepreneurs.

 The Muslim Fraction of the Transcaucasia Seym, in fact, performed the functions of the Council of Transcaucasia Muslims, in other words of the Parliament of Transcaucasia Muslims.

 The most interesting and natural matter of all was the fact that representatives of Azerbaijan were the most devoted members of the Transcaucasia Seym as well as of the State Dumas.
 The Transcaucasia Seym declared the independence of Transcaucasia and established the United Transcaucasia Republic by their very demand on April 9, 1918.

 Yet due to the contradictions in the national interests both in internal and external policy the Transcaucasia Seym and the United Republic of Transcaucasia were not able to undertake concrete measures.
 As a result of that Georgian representatives left the Seym on May 25, 1918, and the next day May 26 declared the independence of Georgia.